 sp_query_store_force_plan procedure.
 The best practice would be to force last known good plan because older plans might be invalid due to statistic or index changes.

-When user forces last known good plan, he should monitor performance of the query that is executed using the forced plan and verify that forced plan works as expected.
+The user who forces the last known good plan should monitor performance of the query that is executed using the forced plan and verify that forced plan works as expected.
 Depending on

 the results of monitoring and analysis, plan should be forced or user should find some other way to optimize the query.